acarlson98/acarlson98/README.md

 ## Hi there 👋

+I'm a software engineer from Nebraska with experience in both low-level embedded software and high-level website development.
+I've recently been working in mostly C++/Qt, especially front-end work in QML and JavaScript.

+Currently open to remote roles and roles based in Southern Florida!

 <!--
 **acarlson98/acarlson98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.